PIKES PEAK LIBRARY DISTRICT

 Things to Watch

 Watch the full Crash Course series on Navigating Digital Information.
 It is 2 hours and 24 minutes long, so don’t feel that you have to finish them all in one sitting.
-The first video in the playlist is linked above.
+The playlist is linked above.

 Things to Read